 Finally, we were able to start painting!

-There are many paints and techniques that say that you don’t have to prime or sand anything before you start painting.
+Some brands of paint and different techniques say that you don’t have to prime or sand anything before you start painting.
 However, I believe that anything worth doing is worth doing right, so I don’t skip these steps.

 I plan on keeping this thing for a long time.
 So, it’s definitely going to need paint that is going to hold up to rambunctious kids and Army movers.